 There are many courtyard, monuments and idols in patan area.
 The Square also holds traditional Newari residential houses.
 There are other temples and structures in and around Patan Durbar Square.
-Temples, beautiful carving in wood and Manson were built by the Newari people, now and then.
+Temples, beautiful carvings in wood and Manson were built by the Newari people, now and then.
+Even in the present, new houses are constructed by old architects.

 Rato Machhindranath festival in patan continues for a month and is ended with Bhoto Jatra, the display of the sacred vest.
 This fest is observed towards the end of May, in Patan Durbar square premises.